chriz2600/xilinx-ise/README.md

 Example:
 ```
-xilinx impact -batch my.cmd
+xilinx-ise impact -batch my.cmd
 ```
-`xilinx` command is executed in the current working directory.
+`xilinx-ise` command is executed in the current working directory.
-Just copy `xilinx` to a directory in your `PATH`.
+Just copy `xilinx-ise` to a directory in your `PATH`.

 To build the docker image, do the following: